Volume boot record: Invocation

 The boot code in the VBR can assume that the BIOS has set up its data structures and interrupts and initialized the hardware.
 The code should not assume more than 32 KB of memory to be present for fail-safe operation; if it needs more memory it should query INT 12h for it, since other pre-boot code (such as f.e.
 BIOS extension overlays, encryption systems, or remote bootstrap loaders) may be present elsewhere in memory as well (and would typically hide themselves from the boot sector by reducing the reported INT 12h memory accordingly, so that they do not get overwritten by the MBR's and VBR's actions).
-The BIOS Boot Specification allows for 64 KB of memory and explicitly recommends 0000h:7C00h to 0000h:FFFFh as a temporary scratchpad.
+The BIOS Boot Specification allows for 64 KB of memory and explicitly recommends 0000h:7C00h to 0000h:FFFFh as memory space for MBR and/or VBR.
 The boot code must not assume better CPUs than the original Intel 8088 or 8086 (used in the original PC) and make no assumptions in regard to the exact state of the hardware, the interrupt system (interrupts can be enabled or disabled) or the location and size of the stack.
 Although the original IBM BIOS initializes the DS, ES, and SS CPU registers to segment 0000h and maintains the initial stack at SS:SP = 0000h:0400h, this is not a condition to rely on, as not all BIOSes and MBR codes follow this convention.
 Registers not mentioned below must be treated as not initialized.
 Direct hardware access is not normally allowed.
 While the Disk Parameter Table (DPT/FDPB) is typically set up at 0000h:0078h in memory already, the VBR must move (and possibly fix-up) the DPT pointed to by INT 1Eh vector to this location (INT 1Eh not an interrupt, but a far pointer to the DPT).

 Some conditions can be relaxed in controlled environments, for example, some boot loaders today assume to have up to 128 KB of memory to work with in normal operation (without querying for more), and some boot loaders using LBA access assume at least an Intel 80188 or 80186 CPU.

 The VBR is loaded at memory location 0000h:7C00h and with the following CPU registers set up when the prior bootstrap loader (that is, typically the BIOS or MBR, but possibly another boot loader) passes execution to it by jumping to 0000h:7C00h in the CPU's real mode.